5th Medium Regiment, Royal Canadian Artillery: Formation

+Deployment

 By October 1942, Lt.
 Colonel Matthews left the unit and was replaced by Lt Colonel Suttie.
 In this time before Christmas, the 5th Medium conducted a live fire demonstration for Lt.
 General AGL McNaughton and continued further training at Sennybridge.
 After two lively Christmas parties, the 5th Medium settled down for more training in the New Year.

 At 0830 on 24 October 1943, Major Reiner informed the regiment of their anticipated movement towards a theater of action.
 The 23rd Battery, along with the Regimental HQ and the Signals section entrained at Leatherhead Station, while the rest of the 7th Battery at Woking station bound for Glasgow.
 According to the official orders outlining the operation (Code named "Timberwolf"), it was stated that all "units will be on 12.00 notice to entrain, from 0001 21 October 1943."
 On the afternoon of 26 October 1943 the 5th Medium boarded the Dutch liner, Sloterdijk (or Sloterdyk) in Glasgow along with elements of the 5th Canadian Armoured Division, HQ 1st AGRA, 2nd Medium RCA, and 11th Field Regiment RCA.
 On the evening of the 27th, the ship set sail in its convey in a northerly direction.

 The troop ship continued into the North Atlantic causing a great deal of sea sickness.
 By estimates, it was documented that the waves and swells were 15-20+ feet in height.
 To keep the men occupied, pamphlets were given out detailing hygiene in tropical countries and notes for troops heading to North Africa.
 The convey traveled unmolested by aircraft or U-boat attack through the Atlantic and reached the straits of Gibraltar early in the evening of 4 November 1943.

 On 6 November 1943, at 18:07, while north of Philippevile, North Africa (now known as Skikda), the men had just completed a treasure hunt for 100 playing cards hidden throughout the ship when the convey was attacked by German aircraft.
 The predetermined Bren gun defenses were effective at creating a wall of tracers around the ship.
 The convey shot down two bombers and the all clear was called at 20:00.
 The only casualty aboard the Sloterdijk was an American sailor who was shot (by accident) in the leg by Grn Greenshields.
 Later, it was found that No. 14 Hospital Ship had been damaged and disabled in the attack, and two other ships were lost, none carrying Canadians.
 The No. 14 Hospital Ship was towed towards Philippevile but sunk en route without loss of life on board.